Note: As of March 9, 2023, we are no longer accepting new applications for this yearās internship …

-If you are passionate about achieving a publicly-funded universal health care system, but the size of the stipend prohibits you from applying, please contact Dr. Keller.
+If you are passionate about achieving health care for all in a fiscally-responsible way, but the size of the stipend prohibits you from applying, please contact internship preceptor Dr. Betty Keller.

 1. READINGS/DIDACTIC AND DISCUSSION SESSIONS ON HEALTH POLICY